 A folk etymology is an attempt to explain the origin of a word or its internal structure by using more familiar words or word parts.
 It is often an innocent attempt at drawing a deeper meaning from a word that is otherwise morphologically opaque to the speaker.
 Sometimes, the folk etymology seems so logical that it even becomes the accepted form, pushing the original word into disuse.
 Take for instance the English word, crayfish.
 This word came into use in the 16th century from a reanalysis of the Middle English word crevis, originally a French loanword akin to the modern French écrevisse.
 Reanalyzing it as crayfish must have seemed more logical to speakers of 16th century English as it turned what was originally a French loanword into something much more English-sounding.
 Another example of a folk etymology that eventually prevailed over the original loanword is muskrat, as explained below.

 Folk etymologies are common to all languages, including Cree.
 In this post, I will discuss some common folk etymologies from four different dialects: Northern Coastal East Cree, Southern Inland East Cree, Southern Coastal Innu, and Plains Cree.
 As the Southern Coastal Innu speakers tend to speak French as a second language, the section dealing with words from their dialect will be written in French for their convenience.
-In order to clarify the origin of words and dispel their folk etymologies I will draw on cross-dialectal comparisons as well as the history of our language, always spelling using the standard orthography that consistently represents the phonology and morphology of our language.
+In order to clarify the origin of words and dispel their folk etymologies I will draw on cross-dialectal comparisons as well as the history of our language, always spelling using the standard orthography that consistently represents the phonology and morphology of our language, but will also include syllabic spellings except for the Southern Coastal Innu dialect as syllabics are not, and have never been, used in this dialect.

 Northern Coastal East Cree